circular-o/circular/docs/getting-started/overview.md

 ## Attribution

-Special thanks to the following projects and individuals that help make Shoelace possible.
+Special thanks to the following projects and individuals that help make %LIBRARY_NAME% possible.

 - Inspired by [Shoelace](https://shoelace.style/)
 - Components are built with [Lit](https://lit.dev/)